Teaching & Learning Resource for Adult Indigenous Students

-This series includes 12 books, a DVD and an audio CD.
+This series includes 4 books (6 units in each), a DVD and an audio CD.
 It supports delivery of Certificates I and II in Spoken and Written English.
 There are four topics, introduction to study and CSWE, communication technologies, sports and cultural festivals and travel.
-There are three levels for each topic.

 Two women from Galiwin’ku community visit four childcare centres in the Darwin region, to see different designs and spaces used by children and staff.
 The narration is in Djambarrpuyngu with an English translation.
 This item is also available in limited quantities of VHS (video) format, for the same price.
 Please specify in the comments field of your order if you require VHS.